 Although I was trained as a biologist, and I am truly a bit of a science nerd, I still believe it’s worthwhile to keep the old ways alive and to honor the wisdom of previous generations (whether it’s to put into practice or just for the history of it).
 And in that spirit, I’ve put together a list of garden tips and tricks that our grandparents and great-grandparents may have used in their own gardens.
 Now some of these old-fashioned tips and tricks are based only on anecdotes, observation, and folklore, while some tips have gone on to be backed by science.
-And truth be told, some of it is mostly just folklore – I’ll let you decide for yourself which is which.
+But in any case, I hope you find them to be interesting or useful in some way.

 1. Plant Friends Together

 This ancient system of pairing plants together in the garden has been making a comeback since the organic movement of the 1970s.
 Part science and part folklore, companion planting is the art and science of pairing compatible plants (or friends) together in order to create a healthier, more productive vegetable garden.
 Attracting pollinators and beneficial insects, and also repelling pests are only a few of the many ways that companion planting can benefit a garden.
 A well-known example of companion planting is the Three Sisters method of planting corn, beans, and squash that was used by Native Americans.

 And sometimes, the aim of companion planting is knowing which plants not to plant in proximity to each other (non-compatible plants are often referred to as foes).
 This is the case with Black Walnut trees which create a substance called juglone that seeps in the soil and can kill certain plants.

 If you find the idea of companion planting interesting, more in-depth information can be found in this article by Grit Magazine and in this chart by The Old Farmer’s Almanac.